MicrosoftDocs/Advertising-docs/BingAds/bingads-13/bulk-service/remarketing-list.md

 **Delete:** Read-only and Required

 ## <a name="membershipduration"></a>Membership Duration
-When you create a remarketing list, you can specify how far back in time Bing Ads should look for actions that match your remarketing list definition in order to add people to your list.
+When you create a remarketing list, you can specify how far back in time Microsoft Advertising should look for actions that match your remarketing list definition in order to add people to your list.

 The mimimum duration is 1 day and the maximum duration allowed is 180 days.